2 Care, prevention and counselling

 Allow people to make their own decisions:

-With the information available to them, the individuals or family should be encouraged to make their own decisions regarding their situation based on to their personal circumstances, customs, religious and moral beliefs (autonomous decision making).
+With the information available to them, the individuals or family should be encouraged to make their own decisions regarding their situation based on their personal circumstances, customs, religious and moral beliefs (autonomous decision making).
 These decisions must be accepted and respected by the genetic counsellor, nursing staff and medical team involved in their care.

 During the genetic counselling process, and thereafter, individuals and family should receive the understanding (empathy), psychological (emotional) and social support they may need or request to enable them to make the necessary decisions and to adjust to their particular circumstances.
 This may require referring them to other professionals and social agencies.